mozilla/dxr/docs/source/glossary.rst

     format version
         A string (though usually looking like an int) signifying the index format.
-It is used to control deployments, never switching to a new version of the web-serving code until all indices have been brought up to the format version it requires.
+It is used to control deployments: :program:`dxr deploy` never switches to a new version of the web-serving code until all indices have been brought up to the format version it requires.
+The format version is declared in :file:`dxr/format`.

     index
         The collected data used to answer queries about a tree and render the